 Explaindio (Mac & Windows)

-Whiteboard videos are great, but if you need more animation and less hand drawn features, Rawshorts starts at $20 a per export for unbranded videos.
+Whiteboard videos are great, but if you need more animation and less hand-drawn features, Rawshorts starts at $20 per export for unbranded videos.

 With the increasing popularity of whiteboard videos, you’re probably going want to try your hand at creating one sooner or later, whether you’re an individual or a company employee.
 Doodly will get you to the finish line with a great character library and plenty of props to assist you along the way.
 The software does have a few flaws, but due to the lack of material available online related to it, Doodly appears to be a relative newcomer to the animation scene.
 This means it will likely see some upgrades in the future to help it match up with competing programs.